 We mentioned earlier that the increase in mobile app usage in the past year is linked to Covid-19.
 Well, it’s safe to say the pandemic has secured our phone’s role as a kind of second brain.
 Not only has it fulfilled our need to find answers about the pandemic, but also our desire to escape it.

-Hackers understood this pretty early on.
-If the mobile phone was where we were spending our time, that’s where they’d be.
+Hackers understood pretty early on that if the mobile phone was where we were spending all of our time, then that’s where they’d be.

 If we were seeking the advice of authorities, then they’d use social engineering tactics to imitate those authorities.

 And so a flood of messages began pinging on our phones.
 Cybercriminals pretending to be our bank, our energy supplier, or even a healthcare authority offering Covid-19 tests and vaccinations.
 The aim of these messages was to get us to click on a link laced with malware.

 Sadly, a lot of people did just that.
 According to a Deloitte study, almost half of us fell for a phishing scam while working from home during the pandemic.

 But threats are everywhere - not only inside the home.
 When societies tentatively opened up again in late summer of 2020, the mobile somehow became even more central to our lives.
 Before we knew it we were scanning QR codes and downloading apps that enabled us to order in bars and restaurants.
 In other words, there were even more opportunities for an uninvited guest to slip through the net.

 The healthcare industry began to be targeted, too.
 This is yet another example of cybercriminals being skilled at spotting vulnerabilities and taking advantage of them.
 In this case a sector overwhelmed and too busy fighting fires to invest in cybersecurity.

 What you can do to counter the threat

 Combined, these three trends should set the scene for any business with a critical mobile application.